GA-repos/React_State_and_Props/README.md

 ## Set Up

-1. Change into your sei directory with `cd ~/sei/sandbox`
+1. Change into your sei directory for this class
 1. Once you're in the **sandbox** directory, type `npx create-react-app react-state` and press enter.
 1. After it's completed and you're returned to the prompt, type `cd react-state` to switch into the project directory.
 1. Open the application in VS Code by typing `code .`.